 I set my sights on venturing down to the Arch (Monument aux Combattants de la Haute-Garonne), walking toward the Grand Rond, and ultimately settling in the Jardin des Plantes.

 It was a nice, leisurely walk in the shade (for the most part) down sidewalks hugged by trees and gravel paths.
 Always with a faint hint of jasmine (I think) through the trees.
 It felt very French today (especially) as a gentleman was playing an accordion as I walked, it sounded a bit like the theme from The Godfather.
 I love street music.

 When I got to the Grand Rond, I was a tad disappointed the fountain wasn’t turned on (a reason to come back), but the rest of the area was lovely.
 Huge, huge trees, shade around every path with groups picnicking and relaxing all over.
 I saw sunbathers that reminded me of my sunbathing in Franklin Square back in Philadelphia.
 I also saw a pavillion, which I REALLY hope is a place where people ballroom dance like they do in Munich.
 I’d sign up for a class, immediately.

 I noticed people kept going up a ramp, that’s actually a bridge connecting the Grand Rond to the Jardin des Plantes.
 So, I made my way up there and into another lovely park.
 This one (not surprisingly) had lots of lovely flowers and plants all over.
 It also had lots of roosters.
-I spied at least 5 (took a picture of one).
+I spied at least five (took a picture of one).
 They were cockadoodledooing like mad.
 Each time one would, about five children would imitate it and then giggle.